 [Canadian Courier magazine, 1912.]

-[Further evidence that British Intelligence were concerned about undue pro-German influence in the Tsar's court has emerged in the 21st century: it has been theorized from the known evidence of Rasputin's assassination that it was a British agent who delivered the coup de gras, the motive being grave concern over Rasputin's opposition to the war and -conversely- his dangerous influence over the German-born Tsarina.]
+[Further evidence that British Intelligence were concerned about undue pro-German influence in the Tsar's court has emerged in the 21st century: it has been theorized from the known evidence of Rasputin's assassination that a British agent played a key role, the motive being grave concern over Rasputin's opposition to the war and -relatively- his dangerous influence over the German-born Tsarina.]